pu2clr/SI4844/examples/README.md

 ## SI4844 with OLED

-The sketch [SI4844_OLED.ino](https://github.com/pu2clr/SI4844/tree/master/examples/SI4844_OLED) shows an example of using an I2C OLED display.
-This sketch uses the SSD1306Ascii Arduino Library by Bill Greiman.
+The sketch [SI4844_OLED.ino](https://github.com/pu2clr/SI4844/tree/master/examples/SI4844_OLED) shows an example of using an I2C OLED display. __This sketch uses the SSD1306Ascii Arduino Library by Bill Greiman__.
 You must install SSD1306Ascii via Manage Libraries on your Arduino IDE.

 The schematic below shows how to insert the OLED and button.